SF Fed Fintech Speeches and Publications

 Speaking at an international summit in Shanghai, Gerald Tsai, the director of the fintech team at the San Francisco Fed, gives an overview of the U.S. fintech industry and financial regulatory framework.
 He also discusses the unique operating challenges fintech companies face, as well as the work regulators are doing to address them.

 What is fintech’s role in the financial system?
 How do banks manage the risks when they partner with fintech firms?
-In a speech to the Western Independent Bankers, Teresa Curran, executive vice president of the Bank’s Financial Institution Supervision and Credit division shares a perspective on this and explores how banks are using technology to improve and expand their services.
+In a speech to the Western Independent Bankers, Teresa Curran, then executive vice president and head of supervision of the Bank’s Financial Institution Supervision and Credit Group shares a perspective on this and explores how banks are using technology to improve and expand their services.

-In this video, Tracy Basinger, a group vice president in the Bank’s Financial Institution Supervision and Credit division explains why fintech is a matter of great importance and interest to the Fed.
+In this video, Tracy Basinger, then a group vice president in the Bank’s Financial Institution Supervision and Credit Group explains why fintech is a matter of great importance and interest to the Fed.